Featured within the Which? Report on Gap Insurance.

 To be clear the correct type of Gap Insurance to consider with PCP is the Combined Invoice and Replacement Gap from Total Loss Gap, not Lease Gap.
 Lease Gap is perfect for when you have NO OPTION TO OWN the vehicle.
 With PCP you do.

-If the vehicle is secured on a PCP agreement, is subject to a theft, fire, accident etc and is 'written off' then Total Loss Gap Invoice and Replacement Gap would work as follows.
+If the vehicle is secured on a PCP agreement, is subject to theft, fire, accident etc and is 'written off' then Total Loss Gap Invoice and Replacement Gap would work as follows.

 We need to look at four figures: